mikecinnamon/MLearning/[ML-10]  Example - Direct marketing of term deposits.md

 ## Exploring the data

 We print a report of the content of `df` with the method `.info()`.
-Everything is as expected, so far.
+Everything comes as expected, so far.
 There are no missing values.

 ```
 In [2]: df.info()